ealpizarp/Climate-Crawler/README.md

 Climate crawler is project made for the databases II (IC4302) course in the Costa Rica Institute of Technology

+## Prerequisites

+In order to build and run this project, you need the following software:

+* The prerequisites of pydoop specified in their documentation: http://crs4.github.io/pydoop/_pydoop1/installation.html#prerequisites
+* Python virtual enviroment (venv)
+* Hadoop installed with the a bashrc home specifier (hadoop bash directory contains the needed configuration)

 ## Web Crawler

 The data fetched by the web crawler is retrieved from https://en.tutiempo.net/climate/